matplotlib/matplotlib/doc/devel/testing.rst

 ========================  ===========

 Additional arguments are passed on to nosetests.
-See the nose doumentation for supported arguments.
+See the nose documentation for supported arguments.
 Some of the more important ones are given
 here:

 =============================  ===========